Q: What is the Apple Foundation?

 The Apple Foundation relies on your generous support to continue its success.
 Any of our board members will be happy to answer your questions about contributing to the foundation.

 If you've given to the Apple Foundation before, thank you, and we hope you will continue to support Guntersville's teachers and students by giving again.

 A: The purpose of the Foundation is to provide funding for worthwhile programs and events that are beyond the scope of the general operating budget of the school system.

 Q: How does the Foundation work with the Board of Education?

 A: The Foundation and Board of Education are two separate entities working toward the same goal: the betterment of our schools.
-However, in order to ensure communication between the boards, a member of the Board of Education, the Superintendent, and the Community Education Coordinator will serve as non-voting members of the Foundation board.
+However, in order to ensure communication between the boards, the Superintendent, and the Community Education Coordinator will serve as non-voting members of the Foundation board.